About the Series

 Petra Nemcova

-Extreme weather can pose many challenges to communities and critical infrastructure, and are only expected to become more severe and frequent with climate change.
+Extreme weather can pose many challenges to communities and critical infrastructure and is only expected to become more severe and frequent with climate change.
 Although disaster response is critical for communities, it is equally important to consider how we can develop and implement effective strategies ahead of events to reduce the impact of future extreme weather.

 Session Descriptions